activeviam/pivot-spring-boot/README.md

 - Excel: you can connect to the cube from Excel, by connecting to an 'Analysis Services' source.
 The default URL to use when running locally is `http://localhost:9090/xmla`
 - ActiveUI, ActiveViam's user interface for exploring the cube, will be available from `http://localhost:9090/ui`

-The default security credentials are `admin:admin`, but can be modified in the `SecurityConfig` class (we use Spring Security)
+The default security credentials are `admin:admin`, but can be modified in the `SecurityConfig` class (we use Spring Security).
+You should change this before going into production.
+You are also recommended to change the jwt key pair in `application.yaml`.